limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-13](/assets/images/posts/pinkys-palace-walkthrough/screenshot-13.png)

-The file `.ultrasecret` turned out to the `base64` encoded version of a RSA private key as hinted by `note.txt`.
+The file `.ultrasecret` turned out to be the `base64` encoded version of a RSA private key as hinted by `note.txt`.

 ```
 Hmm just in case I get locked out of my server I put this rsa key here..
 Nobody will find it heh..